 \section{Preliminaries: Root's barriers for regular cases}

 We firstly review the previous results regarding Root's embeddings, which are useful throughout this work.

 It was shown in \citet[Prop.\,3]{Loynes:1970} that the set $B$ defined in \defnref{defn:barrier} can be represented as a closed set bounded below by a lower semi-continuous function $R:\R\rightarrow[0,+\infty]$, i.e. $B=\big\{(t,x):\ t\geq R(x)\big\}$.
 This representation has been helpful in the characterization of the law of the stopped process $X^\tau$.
-In the rest of this paper, we will say that a barrier is either a closed set described in \defnref{defn:barrier}, or equivalently its complement:
+Additionally, in the rest of this paper, we will say that a barrier is either a closed set described in \defnref{defn:barrier}, or equivalently its complement:

 The corresponding stopping time is denoted by

 Moreover, \citet[Prop.\,1]{Loynes:1970} says that,